Academic Standards and Review

 Students may request withdrawal without penalty from a course with the permission of the instructor, advisor and approval from the Committee on Academic Standing.
 Withdrawal, W, is not figured in the grade-point average.
 No credit is earned.

-A student is limited to a maximum of two withdrawals (W) while completing the baccalaureate degree.
+A student is limited to a maximum of two withdrawals (W) while completing the baccalaureate degree but may petition the Committee on Academic Standing for additional withdrawals to address significant challenges.
 Students must submit the withdrawal without penalty application by the deadline published on the academic calendar.

 WF, Withdrawal Failing